microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 - Basics: Please search for *Enable Azure Monitor for Hybrid VMs with AMA* and select the initiative.
 - Parameters: Please insert the Resource ID of the Data Collection Rule from Task 2.
 - Remediation: Please select the System assigned identity location according to your resources, e.g. West Europe.
+- Click *Review + create* and then *Create*

-4. Please wait a few seconds until the creation of the assignment is complete.
+4. Please wait around 30 seconds until the creation of the assignment is complete.
 You should see that the initiative is assigned.
-Every new Azure Arc Server will now automatically install the necessary agents.
-Be aware that Agent installation can take up to 60 Minutes.
+Every new Azure Arc server will now automatically install the AMA and Dependency agents as well the necessary association with the data collection rule we created in task 2.
+Be aware that agent installation can take up to 60 Minutes.

 ![image](./img/3.4_Assign_Policy_Monitor_AMA.png)

 5. Important: Both machines were already onboarded earlier.
-As a result, you need to create a remediation task to apply the policy to your Azure Arc Servers.
+As a result, you need to create a remediation task for each policy in the initiative to apply the policy to your existing Azure Arc Servers.
 Please select the Policy Assignment and select *Create Remediation Task*.

 ![image](./img/3.5_Assign_Policy_Monitor_AMA_remidiate.png)